 She pulled the chain over her head.
 It felt heavier than when she’d put it on.
 “It’s cross that matters?”

-cross guides us in faith,” Menchú said.
+cross guides us in our faith,” Menchú said.

 “But the silver’s the pertinent bit,” Liam added.
 “Worked silver, to precise, the older the better.
 It soaks up magic, which is where the tarnish comes from.
-We’re still working on the Stings like well, stings, but that’s better than letting some bastard root in your skull. the Church has lot silver crosses lying around, turns out.
+We’re still working on the why.
+Stings like a— well, stings, but that’s better than letting some bastard root in your skull. the Church has lot of silver crosses lying around, turns out.
 Seal the envelope when you’re

 The glue tasted of wood and horse hooves.
 “Any that coffee left?”
-It was cold, never had been any good, but at least it tasted like The new cross hurt touched seared skin on her chest, but it felt lighter than the old
+It was cold, never had been any good, but at least it tasted like coffee.
+The new cross hurt touched seared skin on her chest, but it felt lighter than the old

 “Does she?
 Thanks.”